wildfly-extras/wildfly-cloud-tests/README.md

   ordinal: 500
   config.map.property: "From config map"
 ```
-To mount the config map as a directory, you need the following additions to the `@KubernetesApplication` annotation on your application:
+To mount the config map as a directory, you need the following additions to the `@KubernetesApplication` annotation on your application class:
 ```
 @KubernetesApplication(
         ...